← All guides

 Waterwise rebates in Perth - what you can claim and how to claim it

-Water Corporation runs several rebate programs that put money back in your pocket for using water more efficiently.
-The biggest, the Waterwise Irrigation Rebate, returns up to $200 when you upgrade your reticulation through an endorsed installer.
-Smaller rebates apply to smart controllers, water-efficient fittings, and (intermittently) garden bores.
-This guide walks through every active rebate as of May 2026, who qualifies, how to claim, and the common mistakes that get applications rejected.
+Water Corporation runs Waterwise programs that put money back in your pocket for using water more efficiently.
+The biggest currently advertised is the Waterwise Irrigation Rebate, returning up to $200 when you upgrade your reticulation through an endorsed installer.
+Smaller offers cover water-efficient fittings, dual-flush toilets, and (intermittently) garden bores.
+This guide walks through what is on the Water Corporation Waterwise page as of May 2026, who qualifies, how to claim, and the common mistakes that get applications rejected.

 At-a-glance rebate table

-Waterwise Irrigation Rebate up to $200 Retic install or upgrade by endorsed installer Year-round
+Waterwise Irrigation Rebate up to $200 Retic install or upgrade by endorsed installer including a smart controller Active, current expiry 31 May 2026 - check renewal status

-Dual-flush toilet replacement up to $100 Replacing pre-1993 single-flush Year-round
+Dual-flush toilet replacement up to $400 Replacing pre-1993 single-flush Active, year-round

 Waterwise Irrigation Rebate (the big one)